 Plastic bags (I use grocery bags, doubled up)

 How to empty out the litter tray:

-- Empty out the entire contents of the litter box(es) into a plastic bag.
+- Remove litter: Empty out the entire contents of the litter box(es) into a plastic bag.
 Some cat litters can be flushed or used as compost.
 I am personally not a fan of either.
 Definitely don't ever put cat litter on garden beds with fruit or vegetables growing.

-- Some people like to use disposable litter tray liners in the box, I don't really see the point of them.
-They have the potential to dislodge & just become an annoyance to your cat when he is digging (and all cats like to bury their waste) and are an unnecessary waste of money.
+Some people like to use disposable litter tray liners in the box, I don't really see the point of them.
+They have the potential to dislodge and just become an annoyance to your cat when he is digging (and all cats like to bury their waste) and are an unnecessary waste of money.

-- Wash hands thoroughly afterwards.
+Always wash hands thoroughly afterwards.

-Cleaning litter trays when pregnant:
+Cleaning litter trays when pregnant

 Pregnant women are advised to avoid cleaning litter trays due to the risk of toxoplasmosis, a disease caused by the protozoan Toxoplasma gondii.
 Infection in people is generally self-limiting, if a pregnant woman becomes exposed for the first time during pregnancy, it can cause serious damage, if not miscarriage to the unborn fetus.

 Cysts are passed in the cat's feces, which become infective within 24 hours.
 It is therefore extremely important to remove feces from the litter tray at the very least once a day, preferably twice a day.
 If you are a pregnant woman, it is safer to have somebody else clean litter trays, however, if you must do them yourself, take precautions and wear rubber gloves, I also recommend covering your mouth and nose with a mask or a scarf.
 Place solids in a plastic bag and dispose of in your outside garbage bin.
 Wash your hands with the rubber gloves on, remove, and then wash your hands again.
 Better safe than sorry.